 Read to a shelter pet

-The Paws and Pages Literacy Program aims to give children the opportunity to have a positive impact on the lives of shelter pets while building confidence and improving reading skills.
+The Paws and Pages Literacy Program provides children the opportunity to have a positive impact on the lives of shelter pets while building confidence and improving reading skills.

-It has been observed by the APSCA that being read to helps fearful or shy dogs become more comfortable with people because there is no forced interaction.
-Here at HSSA, we will read to shy dogs and cats as well as sick dogs who are long-term residents with limited human interaction.
-As exemplified by shelter literacy programs across the country, this reading program will encourage our shelter dogs to approach the front of their kennels for potential adopters and thus improve their chances of a short stay with us at HSSA.
+The APSCA has observed that shy and fearful dogs warm up to humans quicker when a kind human reads them a great book.
+Here at HSSA, we will read to shy dogs and cats temporarily residing in our shelter.
+As exemplified by literacy programs across the country, this reading program will encourage our shelter dogs to approach the front of their kennels for potential adopters and thus improve their chances of a short stay with us at HSSA.

-Children are expected to wear long pants and close-toed shoes as well as adhere to hygiene guidelines while in the kennels.
+Children are expected to wear long pants and close toed-shoes as well as adhere to hygiene guidelines while visiting the animals.

-Each child must have an adult on the property during their scheduled reading time, but adults are encouraged to wait in our Cozy Café or visit our adoptable animals while their child is reading.
+Each child must have an adult on-site during their scheduled reading time.
+Adults are encouraged to wait in our waiting area or visit our Welcome Center during their child’s reading time.

 Where are the HSSA Classrooms?